 Faculty are expected to accommodate the student's schedule by permitting assignments to be handed in or tests taken, early or late; or by making other appropriate adjustments.
 Faculty must ensure that University authorized absences do not reflect unfairly upon a student's final grade.
+It is the responsibility of the student to notify faculty ahead of the authorized absence and make arrangements for missed assignments, tests, etc.

-An illness or emergency related student absence must be documented through the Office of Student Affairs which will provide notification of the time missed to each affected faculty member.
-The responsibility of students is to notify faculty ahead of the authorized absence and to make arrangements for any assignments and tests.
+A prolonged illness or other emergency may be documented through the Office of Student

+Affairs.
+Once documentation of the situation is received, Student Affairs will provide notification of the time missed to each affected faculty member.
+It is the responsibility of students to make arrangements for any assignments and tests once they are able to do so.

 An illness or other absence need not be reported to Student Affairs unless it results in a prolonged absence from classes, hospitalization, or an inability to return to classes.
 In such cases, Student Affairs will notify the faculty member(s).
 It is the responsibility of the student to communicate with his or her faculty to make arrangements for any missed assignments or tests.
-Student Affairs does not "approve" or excuse absences or collect/distribute documentation for doctor appointments, dentist visits, or other routine medical care.